nrwl/nx-console/CONTRIBUTING.md

-## Contributing to Angular Console
+## Contributing to Nx Console

-We would love for you to contribute to Angular Console!
+We would love for you to contribute to Nx Console!
 Read this document to see how to do it.

 ## Got a Question?

 We are trying to keep GitHub issues for bug reports and feature requests.
-Stack Overflow is a much better place to ask general questions about how to use Angular Console.
+Stack Overflow is a much better place to ask general questions about how to use Nx Console.

 ## Two Platforms

-Angular Console runs on two platforms:
+Nx Console runs on two platforms:

 - VSCode
 - IntelliJ

-The two versions of Angular Console share most of the code, but they are bundled differently.
+The two versions of Nx Console share most of the code, but they are bundled differently.

 ## Building the VSCode Plugin